 Dr. Gloria Cronin returns to lead a discussion regarding the themes of involuntary servitude wherein thousands of African Americans were arrested, often guilty of no crime at all, were arrested, compelled to work without pay, repeatedly bought and sold, and coerced to do the bidding of white masters.

-The Main Library is located at 58 North State Street in Orem, Utah at the north end of the City Center Complex (on the northeast corner of State and Center Streets).
+We are located at 58 North State Street in Orem, Utah at the north end of the City Center Complex (on the northeast corner of State and Center Streets).
 Parking is to the east of the library building and is accessed from 100 North.
 If you need assistance please call 229-7050.